Metaculus/aib-analysis/README.md

 - Easier to unit test
 - More reusable (e.g. We can use this structure for regular peer score comparisons in the future)
 - Git diffs are easier to read
+- We can eventually publish our results as an interactive app if we want to (and if not, we can more easily check and interact with the data ourselves)